djjoman68/jmansour-dot-com/src/pages/works/work4.md

   ]
 ---

-- Plan and manage imageRUNNER ADVANCE product launches including development of sales collateral and product positioning
+Supported product launches for the imageRUNNER ADVANCE platform, including training, content, and field support.

-- Prepare and deliver training to Canon sales representatives during visits to regional offices and dealer locations
+Delivered in-person training at regional offices and partner locations.

-- Support industry-wide trade shows through collateral preparation and on-site demonstrations
+Represented Canon at national trade shows and conferences with live product demos.